unicode-org/icu4x/tools/benchmark/README.md

 tool into an `.ndjson` located in the `benchmarks/memory` folder.
 This is the file that is read by the benchmarking action in CI.

+There is also some experimental support for viewing these profiles in a [deploy preview for the Firefox Profiler](https://deploy-preview-3128--perf-html.netlify.app/).
+Drag the `dhat-heap.json` file into the UI, and the memory can be analyzed using the call tree and flame graph.
+[PR #3128](https://github.com/firefox-devtools/profiler/pull/3128) is the tracking issue for official support.

 ### Packages used:

 * [dhat-rs](https://github.com/nnethercote/dhat-rs) for instrumentation.